 Turkey is a dynamic emerging market equipped with a network of developed infrastructure and a globally competitive work force.
 Its unique position at the crossroads of the world trade routes and its proximity to the developing energy producing regions in the Caspian and Central Asia are factors that further raise its potential for the coming years.

-Turkey's civilian labor force is 25,9 million people as of end of 2010 (was 24.3 million in 2004).
+Turkey's civilian labor force is 51,7 million people as of 2018 (was 24.3 million in 2004).
 Agricultural sector still employs around 1/3 of the labor force although share of agriculture in GNP is just above 10%.
-Nearly half of the employed are in the services sector and the ratio employed in the industrial sector is 18%.The unemployment rate of the country is around 9.4% by the end of 2012.
+Nearly half of the employed are in the services sector and the ratio employed in the industrial sector is 18%.The unemployment rate of the country is 10,8% as of March 2018.

 Current account deficit was very high in 2011 reaching 77,09 billion USD (was 46,64 in 2010) corresponding to a historical high of almost 10% of GNP.
-In 2011, foreign trade deficit was 105,88 billion USD (was 71,6 in 2010) widening 67% compared to the previous year.
+In 2014, foreign trade deficit was 84,5 billion USD (was 71,6 in 2010) lowering 15% compared to the previous year.
 Thus, the main factor in the rise of the current account deficit was the increase in imports and deteriorating trade balance.
 Growing economy activity fuelled imports through capital and intermediate goods imports.
 Exports were also strong however they increased at a lower pace compared to imports.
-Tourism revenues helped compensating by generating a revenue over 30 billion USD in 2012.
+Tourism revenues helped compensating by generating a revenue over 34 billion USD in 2014, then in 2016 dropped to 22 billion USD.
 In the capital and financial accounts, 16.8 billion USD inflow was recorded.
-FDI (Foreign Direct Investment) in 2011 was recorded as 15,9 billion USD against the 9 billion USD in 2010.
+FDI (Foreign Direct Investment) in 2016 was recorded as 12 billion USD against the 9 billion USD in 2010.
 Current account deficit was financed mainly by portfolio investments amounting to 13,9 billion USD.

 Main economic indicators in Turkey have been recovering and stability has been achieved in many areas especially in the last two years.
 Structural reforms within the framework of the IMF program, EU Harmonization Laws and sector regulations along with improvements in the investment environment have provided a more favorable business environment.
 The new Turkish Lira (6 zeros removed) has been launched as of the beginning of 2005.
 This brought further contribute to the monetary stability.

 The resolute implementation of the economic program not only heals the short-term imbalances in the economy, but also rapidly improves the business environment via constructing a sound premise for sustainable growth.
-Turkish economy has recorded a very high growth rate in 2011 with GNP increasing 8,5% and GDP 8.9%.
-Per capita GNP has increased from 3,383 USD in 2003 to 10,444 USD in 2011.
+Turkish economy has recorded a very high growth rate until 2014 with GNP increasing 8,5% and GDP 8.9%, then in 2015 it was 4%.
+Per capita GNP has increased from 3,383 USD in 2003 to 9,826 USD in 2017, reaching its highest in 2010 with 15.079 USD.
 As a member of the G-20, Turkey became the third-fastest-growing country after China and Argentina.

 Turkey's exports to the EU25 - 2003: 23.3 billion Euro